AndreasFragkop/Code-Analyzer/README.md

 - Filename hint detection (e.g., `// main.ts`)
 - Performance guard for large inputs
 - Match explanation (pattern/keyword counts)

-## Limitations
-- Detection is heuristic-based and can be inaccurate for short snippets.
-- Mixed-language code blocks can reduce confidence and accuracy.
-- Closely related syntaxes (for example JavaScript/TypeScript/JSX) may be harder to distinguish in minimal samples.

 ## Privacy
 - All analysis runs locally in your browser.